-ELEC-BLD 50413530 This course description is unavailable a Tech Electrical 1 this time.
-Please contact the center offering the course for more inform 4 Credits/Units nation.
-ELEC-BLD 50413531 This course description is unavailable at Tech Electrical 2 t this time.
-Please contact the center offering the course for more inform 4 Credits/Units nation.
-ELEC-BLD 50413532 This course description is unavailable a Tech Electrical 3 t this time.
-Please contact the center offering the course for more inform 2 Credits/Units nation.
-ELEC-BLD 50413533 This course description is unavailable a Tech Electrical 4 t this time.
-Please contact the center offering the course for more inform 2 Credits/Units nation.
-ELEC-BLD 50413534 This course description is unavailable a Tech Electrical 5 t this time.
-Please contact the center offering the course for more inform 2 Credits/Units nation.
-ELEC-BLD 50413535 This course description is unavailable a Tech Electrical 6 t this time.
-Please contact the center offering the course for more inform 2 Credits/Units nation.
-ELEC-BLD 50413554 This course description is unavailable a Electric Controls of Mechanical Equipment 4 t this time.
-Please contact the center offering the course for more inform 1 Credits/Units nation.
-ELEC-BLD 50413570 Tech Electrical 7 2 Credits/Units ELEC-BLD 50413571 Tech Electrical 8 2 Credits/Units ELEC-BLD 50413580 This course description is unavailable at Trade Electrical Semester 1 t this time.
-Please contact the center offering the course for more inform 2 Credits/Units nation.
-ELEC-BLD 50413581 This course description is unavailable at Trade Electrical Semester 2 t this time.
-Please contact the center offering the course for more inform 2 Credits/Units nation.
-ELEC-BLD 50413582 This course description is unavailable at Trade Electrical Semester 3 t this time.
-Please contact the center offering the course for more inform 2 Credits/Units nation.
-ELEC-BLD 50413583 This course description is unavailable at Trade Electrical Semester 4 t this time.
-Please contact the center offering the course for more inform 2 Credits/Units nation.
-ELEC-BLD 50413584 This course description is unavailable at Trade Electrical Semester 5 t this time.
-Please contact the center offering the course for more inform 2 Credits/Units nation.
-ELEC-BLD 50413585 This course description is unavailable at Trade Electrical Semester 6 t this time.
-Please contact the center offering the course for more inform 2 Credits/Units nation.
-ELEC-BLD 50413586 This course description is unavailable at Trade Electrical Semester 7 t this time.
-Please contact the center offering the course for more inform 2 Credits/Units nation.
-ELEC-BLD 50413587 This course description is unavailable a Trade Electrical Semester 8 t this time.
-Please contact the center offering the course for more inform 2 Credits/Units nation. methodology to research a code questic activity sheets help guide the apprentice and define the requirements of the code Codes for Industrial Electricians 1: Introduction to the NEC and purpose of the National Electric Code.
-It also strives to teach the appont and correctly interpret what they are reading.
-Various examples in the a through this process.
-Apprentices will research the structure of the National that are common to all electrical installations.
-In addition, apprentices we emergency systems and fire alarms.
-This is the first course module of 8 textbook and tional Electric Code will examine the ELEC-IND 50413753 Codes for Industrial Electricians 2: OCPD and Electrical Device 0 Credits/Units
+This course description is unavailable at this time.
+Please contact the center offering the course for more information.

+This course description is unavailable at this time.
+Please contact the center offering the course for more information.

+This course description is unavailable at this time.
+Please contact the center offering the course for more information.

+This course description is unavailable at this time.
+Please contact the center offering the course for more information.

+This course description is unavailable at this time.
+Please contact the center offering the course for more information.

+This course description is unavailable at this time.
+Please contact the center offering the course for more information.

+This course description is unavailable at this time.
+Please contact the center offering the course for more information.

+This course description is unavailable at this time.
+Please contact the center offering the course for more information.

+This course description is unavailable at this time.
+Please contact the center offering the course for more information.

+This course description is unavailable at this time.
+Please contact the center offering the course for more information.

+This course description is unavailable at this time.
+Please contact the center offering the course for more information.

+This course description is unavailable at this time.
+Please contact the center offering the course for more information.

+This course description is unavailable at this time.
+Please contact the center offering the course for more information.

+ELEC-IND 50413752 Codes for Industrial Electricians 1: Introduction to the NEC 0 Credits/Units

+Introduces the apprentice to the layout and purpose of the National Electric Code.
+It also strives to teach the apprentice proper methodology to research a code question and correctly interpret what they are reading.
+Various examples in the textbook and activity sheets help guide the apprentice through this process.
+Apprentices will research the structure of the National Electric Code and define the requirements of the code that are common to all electrical installations.
+In addition, apprentices will examine the installation requirements for fire pumps, emergency systems and fire alarms.
+This is the first course module of 8 dealing with electrical codes applicable to the trade.

+ELEC-IND 50413753 Codes for Industrial Electricians 2: OCPD and Electrical Device 0 Credits/Units Installations

-Installations In this module of Codes for Industrial Electricians, apprentices will learn how to plan for the installation of overcurrent protection devices and how to select the proper boxes, cabinets and conduits for industrial electrical installations as called for in the NEC and other electrical codes.
+In this module of Codes for Industrial Electricians, apprentices will learn how to plan for the installation of overcurrent protection devices and how to select the proper boxes, cabinets and conduits for industrial electrical installations as called for in the NEC and other electrical codes.
 This is the second of 8 course modules on the NEC.

-Codes for Industrial Electricians 3: Article 250 Part A
+ELEC-IND 50413754 Codes for Industrial Electricians 3: Article 250 Part A 0 Credits/Units